 The 2.0 brewing systems work by identifying whether the K Cup was authorized by Keurig or not.
 This required using Digital Rights Management computer chips to read the infrared printing on the pod cover and then let the machine continue brewing.

-Keurig 2.0 doesn’t work until it scans the correct authorization criteria put on the label of the pod.
-In fact, early Keurig devices with the 2.0 technology will not operate at all if non-2.0 K Cup pods are used.
+Keurig 2.0 won’t work until it scans the authorization criteria on the pod label.
+In fact, devices with 2.0 technology cannot operate at all with K Cup pods that are not 2.0 compatible.

 Here are some advantages of Keurig 2.0 which make it superior to other classic Keurig models.